Al-Zaytuna Mosque: Courtyard and minaret

+Prayer hall

 The central entrance to the prayer hall is covered by a dome, the Qubbat al-Bahu, added by the Zirids around 991.
 Measuring about 12 metres in height and 4 metres in width, the dome has a sophisticated construction and Jonathan Bloom describes it is one of the finest architectural works from this period of western Islamic architecture.
 The dome is ribbed and rests on an octagonal base, which rests in turn on a square supporting structure.
 The ornamentation includes carved moldings, decorative blind arches and niches, pilasters, and polychrome mosaic or ablaq stonework in red, white, and black stone.
 The arches and windows have horseshoe arches and voussoirs of alternating white and red stone.
 Arabic inscriptions in Fatimid floriated Kufic are found around the base of the dome and above the capitals of some of the columns.

 The hypostyle prayer hall is divided into 15 aisles by rows of columns, 6 bays long, supporting horseshoe arches running perpendicular to the southeastern qibla wall.
 Each aisle is about 3 metres wide but the central aisle, leading to the mihrab (niche symbolizing the qibla), is wider than the others at 4.8 metres.
 Another transverse aisle runs in front of the qibla wall.
 There are around 160 columns and most of them are antique spolia, most likely taken from the site of Carthage.
 The space in front of the mihrab is covered by a well-preserved dome from the Aghlabid period (9th century), with Kufic inscriptions from the same period.
+A few carved stucco panels along the upper walls of the central aisle, probably former windows, still date from the Aghlabid period.

 The mihrab itself was redecorated in later periods and most of the prayer hall's decoration, apart from the antique columns, dates from the 13th century onward.
 The stucco decoration around the mihrab dates largely from 1638, and the stuccowork on the imposts of the columns dates from 1820.
-A few carved stucco panels along the upper walls of the central aisle, probably former windows, still date from the Aghlabid period.
 Inside the mihrab is a marble plaque covered in gold leaf and carved with an Aghlabid Kufic inscription with religious formulas such as the shahada.

 The minbar (pulpit) next to the mihrab is one of the oldest existing minbars after the minbar of Kairouan, though only some of its side panels are still originals from the Aghlabid period, with the others dating from later renovations.
 The latest pieces date from 1583 in the early Ottoman period.
 The minbar is smaller than the Kairouan minbar, measuring 2.53 by 3.30 metres.
 The wooden panels are carved with a variety of geometric and stylized vegetal motifs.